Hugo85670/Keycloak-Docker/README.md

 ```sql
 update realm set ssl_required='NONE';
 ```
-It will be usefull when a server manage by himself the ssh certificate (as on clevercloud)
+It will be usefull when a server manages by himself the ssh certificate (as on clevercloud)

 # Extensions